 Beta-alanine supplementation appears to be safe in healthy populations at recommended doses.

-The most common side effect people discuss that beta-alanine can cause is paraesthesia, which is a tingling sensation felt on the face, neck and arms.
+The most commonly reported side effect of beta-alanine is paraesthesia.
+This is a tingling sensation felt on the face, neck and arms.
 While this can be alarming for some, it is completely harmless.

 Hypothetically, mild paraesthesia could produce a placebo effect that might help people perform better, but current research doesn’t seem to support that idea.
 At the other end of the spectrum, large dosages of beta-alanine could produce paraesthesia to the point that it harms performance.